libktx/ktx/.github/CONTRIBUTING.md

 ### Updating dependencies

-Dependencies versions are stored in the [gradle.properties](../gradle.properties) file.
+Plugin versions are stored in the [gradle.properties](../gradle.properties) file, while module dependencies versions are stored with the [`Versions.kt`](../buildSrc/src/main/kotlin/ktx/Versions.kt) file.
 Snapshot releases should keep all of the dependencies (outside of testing scope) up-to-date.
-Major dependencies updating:
+Major dependencies include:

-- **LibGDX**: update `gdxVersion` in the properties file and LibGDX version in the tag on the top of the [README.md](../README.md) file.
+- **LibGDX**: update `gdxVersion` in the versions file and LibGDX version in the tag on the top of the [README.md](../README.md) file.
 Note that updating LibGDX also affects the KTX version and milestones, so make sure to update the [version.txt](../version.txt) and [milestones](https://github.com/libktx/ktx/milestones) as well.
 - **Kotlin**: update the `kotlinVersion` property and the Kotlin tag in the [README.md](../README.md).